Email Deliverability Guide

-You want to achieve the highest rate of email delivery as possible, landing as many as possible safely in your customers’ inboxes.
-The biggest factors involved in creating your best chances are your email, IP and domain reputation, the quality of your content and its value to your client.
+You want to achieve the highest email delivery rate, landing as many as possible safely in your customers’ inboxes.
+The most important factors involved in creating your best chances are your email address, IP, domain reputation, the quality of your content, and its value to your client.

 What is a sender email reputation?

-Everything about your business practice depends on your reputation—your email deliverability is no exception.
+Your business performance depends on your reputation—your email deliverability is no exception.

-Different email providers formulate your sender reputation by gathering data about your sending behaviour and email operations.
+Different email providers estimate your sender reputation by gathering data about your sending behaviour and email operations.
 These judgements are made against your IP address or your email domain.

 Either way, your IP identifier or domain is monitored to decide whether you’re a valid and useful provider of information or not.
-From this, you earn your sender score.
-The better your score, the more chance you have of reaching inboxes; the worse it is, the more chance you’ll end up junked or filtered out.
+This way, you earn your sender score.
+The better your score is, the more chance you have of reaching inboxes; the worse it is, the more chance you’ll end up junked or filtered out.

 Building a strong email reputation

-A strong email or sender reputation requires planning, monitoring and regular maintenance.
-Bad bounce rates, spam filtering and a lack of engagement can quickly lead to a poor reputation.
-A poor reputation will lead to further poor performance and into a significant spiral that is much harder to recover from than it is to prevent.
+A strong email or sender reputation requires planning, monitoring, and regular maintenance.
+High bounce rates, spam filtering, and a lack of engagement can quickly lead to a poor reputation.
+A poor reputation leads to further poor performance and into a significant spiral that is much harder to recover from than it is to prevent.

-There are good practices that you should carry out in the technical preparation of your delivery, some of the most important we’ve covered in previous articles.
-However, in today’s email deliverability guide we’re discussing best email sending practices.
+There are good practices that you should carry out in the technical preparation of your delivery.
+Some of the most important we’ve covered in previous articles.
+However, in today’s email deliverability guide we’re discussing the best email sending practices.